 East 82nd St. Between Lexington Ave & Third Ave

-This is yet another brownstone that really impressed me.
+This yet another brownstone that really impressed me.
 Bonus points to residents that forgo using their front entrance for the sake of Halloween decorations.

 East 92nd & 94th Between Park & Lexington